tttstudios/react-native-paginatable/README.md

 }
 ```

-1. `renderListItem` is used to render specific list item.
-PaginatableList exists as the scrollable container of the list items that will complete the two most common operations, loading more items and pull-to-refresh, for you.
-With this in mind, you can use this PaginatableList container to holder whatever you prefer.
+1. `renderListItem` is used to render a specific list item. `PaginatableList` exists as the scrollable container of the list items that will complete for you, the two package operations: loading more items and pull-to-refresh.
+With this in mind, you can use this `PaginatableList` container to holder whatever you prefer.
 It could be `View`, `TouchableOpacity`, or your customized component.
 2. In this example, `renderListItem` params `item` is the object within the array that is stored in Redux store.
-Currently, `PaginationStateManager` is storing whatever the server response.
-In this example, local server is return an array of objects, and each object contains `id`, `email`, and `password`.
+Currently, `PaginationStateManager` is storing whatever the server response is.
+In this example, the local server is returning an array of objects, and each object contains `id`, `email`, and `password`.
 Therefore, Redux store is storing by default the exact same format of the object.

 ### Customization

-If you need more than loading more items, and pull-to-refresh, continue reading.
+If you need more than loading more items and pull-to-refresh, continue reading.

-For many lists in real life situations, yu would need more than only two common operations for the list.
-Example for an extra operations could be click to like an item, delete an item, or highlight an item.
-Below there's an explanation using highlighting an item as example.
+For many lists in real life situations, you would need more than only two common operations for the list.
+Example for an extra operation could be click a heart icon to like an item, delete an item, or highlight an item.
+Below there's an explanation for the highlighting example.

 #### Subclass PaginationStateManager